Kristallnacht: In Germany

 After 1945 some synagogues were restored.
 This one in Berlin features a plaque, reading "Never forget", a common expression around Berlin.

 As it was aware that the German public did not support the Kristallnacht, the propaganda ministry directed the German press to portray opponents of racial persecution as disloyal.
 The press was also under orders to downplay the Kristallnacht, describing general events at the local level only, with prohibition against depictions of individual events.
 In 1939 this was extended to a prohibition on reporting any anti-Jewish measures.

 The U.S. ambassador to Germany reported:

 In view of this being a totalitarian state a surprising characteristic of the situation here is the intensity and scope among German citizens of condemnation of the recent happenings against Jews.

 To the consternation of the Nazis, the Kristallnacht affected public opinion counter to their desires, spurring the peak of opposition to Nazi racial policies; according to almost all accounts, the vast majority of Germans rejected the violence perpetrated against the Jews.
 Verbal complaints grew rapidly, with the Düsseldorf branch of the Gestapo reporting a sharp decline in anti-Semitic attitudes among the population.

 There are many indications of Protestant and Catholic disapproval of racial persecution; for example, anti-Nazi Protestants adopted the Barmen Declaration in 1934, the Catholic church had already distributed pastoral letters critical of Nazi racial ideology, and the Nazi regime expected to encounter organised resistance from these parties following Kristallnacht.
 The Catholic leadership, however, just as the various Protestant churches, refrained from responding with organised action.

 Martin Sasse, Nazi Party member and bishop of the Evangelical Lutheran Church in Thuringia, leading member of the Nazi German Christians−one of the schismatic factions of German Protestantism−published a compendium of Martin Luther's writings shortly after the Kristallnacht.
 He "applauded the burning of the synagogues" and the coincidence of the day, writing in the introduction, "On 10 November 1938, on Luther's birthday, the synagogues are burning in Germany."
 The German people, he urged, ought to heed these words "of the greatest anti-Semite of his time, the warner of his people against the Jews."
-Diarmaid MacCulloch argued that Luther's 1543 pamphlet, "On the Jews and Their Lies" was a "blueprint" for the Kristallnacht.
+British theologian Diarmaid MacCulloch wrote in 2004 that Luther's 1543 pamphlet, "On the Jews and Their Lies" was a "blueprint" for the Kristallnacht.